MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 To successfully complete this tutorial, make sure you have the required prerequisites:

 1. Microsoft Graph PowerShell SDK is installed.
 Follow the [installation guide](installation.md) for more info on how to do this.
-1. To use the Microsoft Entra entitlement management, you must have one of the following licenses:
-    - Microsoft Entra ID P2
+1. To use Microsoft Entra entitlement management, you must have Microsoft Entra ID Governance subscriptions for your organization's users.
+Some capabilities within this feature may operate with a Microsoft Entra ID P2 subscription.
-    - Enterprise Mobility + Security (EMS) E5 license
-1. Entitlement management is available in the beta module of Microsoft Graph PowerShell.
+1. Entitlement management is available in the beta and v1 modules of Microsoft Graph PowerShell.
+This tutorial uses the beta module.
 Ensure that you have both Microsoft.Graph and Microsoft.Graph.Beta modules installed.

 1. Microsoft Graph PowerShell using a global administrator role and the appropriate permissions.
 The `User.ReadWrite.All`, `Group.ReadWrite.All`, and `EntitlementManagement.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Graph PowerShell, run;